 Check your credit reports.
-Request yours at www.annualcreditreport.com or by calling 877-322-8228.
+Request your FREE annual credit report from each of the three major credit reporting agencies at www.annualcreditreport.com or by calling (877) 322-8228.
 Go over the reports carefully, marking any information that doesn't belong to you.
 Dispute incorrect information with the credit reporting agencies.

 Place a fraud alert.
 When you have a fraud alert on your report, a business must verify your identity before it issues credit or services in your name; this makes it harder for a thief to open new accounts in your name.
-It also allows you to request another free credit report from each credit reporting agency.
+It also allows you to get another free credit report from each credit reporting agency.